Floflis/docs-source/docs/treefolder.md

 ![](img/screen/treefolder/treeconfig.png)

-Contains all settings that Floflis and other HTML5 apps would need.
+Contains all settings that Floflis and other HTML5 apps would need. `Apps` and `Games` subfolders contains these data.

 A example of contents inside `dat.json`: